Trusted by 100,000+ organizations globally

 Employees gain access by presenting different credentials at an access control reader fitted to a perimeter door, gate or other type of barrier.
 The reader transmits credential details to a controller that validates them against a database of authorized users before issuing a door release signal to allow access or restrict entry.

-Visitors can present credentials, such as temporary passes, or request access via an intercom fitted to the door reader.
+Visitors can present credentials, such as temporary passes, or request access via an intercom system fitted to the door reader.
 Microphones and speakers allow visitors to talk to security officers or contacts on the site.
 Video-enabled systems provide further protection by allowing the contact to see the visitor.

-In addition to controlling who can enter a site through perimeter control, security personnel can view details of every access event for audit or investigation in the event of an incident with a perimeter access control system.
+Besides controlling who can enter a site through perimeter control, security personnel can view details of every access event for audit or investigation in the event of an incident with a perimeter access control system.

-Modern access control systems are hosted in the cloud, which enables security teams to handle access requests and open entrances remotely from any Internet-connected device, even if they are not on site.
+Modern access control systems are hosted in the cloud, which enables security teams to handle access requests and open entrances remotely from any internet-connected device, even if they are not on site.

-Sensors located in key positions on or near entrances and fences detect movement and other types of disturbance, which can alert security teams to intrusion or other activity.
 Buried sensors can be installed on walls or fences, buried below ground (ground sensors) or fitted above ground in selected locations.
 Both indoor and outdoor perimeter security options are necessary.
 There are six main types of security perimeter sensors:

-• Fiber optic detection system – This system detects changes or breaches in security walls or fences.
+Fiber optic detection system – This system detects changes or breaches in security walls or fences.

-• Vibration sensors – These sensors (spot vibration sensors) are installed on perimeter windows, doors, gates and other entrances.
+Vibration sensors – These sensors (spot vibration sensors) are installed on perimeter windows, doors, gates and other entrances.
 They trigger alarms when vibration is detected.

-• Microphone sensors – Fitting these sensors to perimeter walls or fences can alert security teams if the microphone detects sounds, such as an intruder climbing or damaging a fence.
+Microphone sensors – Fitting these sensors to perimeter walls or fences can alert security teams if the microphone detects sounds, such as an intruder climbing or damaging a fence.

-• Radar systems – Radar systems can be installed in large open spaces that are difficult to monitor.
+Radar systems – Radar systems can be installed in large open spaces that are difficult to monitor.
 They can detect the presence of intruders or vehicles at distances of up to 1500 meters.

 Walls, fences, gates, doors and barriers, such as bollards, form a physical perimeter protection system that can deter intruders and ensure that only authorized personnel or approved visitors can enter via a perimeter access control system.

-• Electric fences add further protection by sending notifications if an intruder attempts to scale or cut the fence.
+Electric fences add further protection by sending notifications if an intruder attempts to scale or cut the fence.
 As they can also cause shocks, electrified fences may not be permitted in certain regions.

-• Microwave barriers are perimeter security devices that create an invisible barrier’ using microwave emissions to detect movement.
+Microwave barriers are perimeter security devices that create an ‘invisible barrier’ using microwave emissions to detect movement.

 Perimeter security devices require a power supply and infrastructure to transmit, record and store data for review, response, audit and evidence.